apache/druid/docs/ingestion/compaction.md

 ### Compaction granularity spec

 You can optionally use the `granularitySpec` object to configure the segment granularity and the query granularity of the compacted segments.
-They syntax is as follows:
+Their syntax is as follows:
 ```json
     "type": "compact",
     "id": <task_id>,